PayThePizzo/Data-Structures-and-Algorithms/0 - General Theory/2 - SOLVING OCCURRENCES.md

 $$\sum_{j=0}^{\infinity}x^{j} = \frac{1}{1-x}$$

+Which we can use since we allow ourselves for a small amount of sloppiness

 ### 5.3 - Case 3
 1. Find the **maximum cost of a level**
 2. Find the **length of the longest path from the root** , which is given by the branch which diminishes the slowest among all the other ones.